A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Conclusions

 \section{Conclusions}

-We have constructed a set of baseline inner crust EoSs using the CLDM, spanning the experimentally constrained range of the slope of the symmetry energy $25<L<115$ MeV at constant $J$ over the range 25 - 35 MeV, as well as a sequence in which $J$ is allowed to vary in order for the low density EoSs to match current state-of-the-art low density PNM calculations.
-Consistency of the PNM constraint with the range $J$ = 25-35 MeV constrains $L<$70 MeV; the sequences of EoSs consistent with these conditions give the following ranges for crustal parameters:
+Using a modified Skyrme-like (MSL) nuclear matter model, we have constructed a sequence of baseline inner crust EoSs using the compressible liquid drop model (CLDM), spanning a conservative estimation of the experimentally constrained range of the slope of the symmetry energy at saturation density $25<L<115$ MeV.
+The magnitude of the symmetry energy at saturation density, $J$, was then determined two ways: from the requirement that the low density PNM EoS be consistent with that derived from recent, robust, ab-initio calculations (leading to what we refer to as the PNM sequence of crust models) and by holding J constant at a specific value in the range 25 - 35 MeV (what we refer to as the J25 - J35 sequences of crust models).

+Using these sequences as baseline models for the crust, we then examined the range of predictions of inner crust properties around the baseline models by varying the symmetric nuclear matter parameters and, in a model independent way, the surface energy parameters, within reasonable bounds informed by experiment and general results from theoretical modeling of the nuclear surface.
+By also constructing a similar set of inner crust models using a different functional form of the nuclear matter EoS (the Bludman-Dover (BD) EoS), we also explore the sensitivity of crustal quantities to $K_{\rm sym}$ which gives rise to differences in the pure neutron matter (PNM) EoS at sub-saturation densities for fixed saturation density parameters.

+Consistency of the PNM constraint with the range $J$ = 25-35 MeV constrains $L<$70 MeV in the MSL functional; the sequences of crust models consistent with these conditions give the following ranges for crustal parameters: